gitadi2/netsentry/README.md

 📊 See [**BENCHMARKS.md**](./BENCHMARKS.md) for detection accuracy, latency percentiles, and the full Snort comparison.

+🔬 The full reproducible experiment harness lives in [`research/`](./research) — run `python research/selftest.py` to validate the detector, then point it at real Stratosphere captures.

 ---

 ## 🚀 Quick Start (local, 3 commands)